Getting to our Headingley Campus

 Making the most of your visit

-Make some time to explore Headingley.
-As a student you’ll probably end up spending a lot of time in Headingley.
+Make some time to explore Headingley as you’ll probably end up spending a lot of time here as a student.
 Many students, after moving out of halls, find themselves living in Headingley even if they don't study here and it’s easy to see why.
 The suburb of Headingley has its own vibrant community, an eclectic mix of shops, bars and restaurants just a 10 minute walk from campus.

 If you have the time, you should try and see a bit of Leeds too, to get a feel for where you could be living.
 Leeds is a busy, vibrant city with lots to do.
 Have a look at what’s on and make a night of it!